panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 Higher-order functions provide the reusability benefit: the main behavior is provided by the higher-order function itself, and by accepting a function as an argument you extend that behavior at your will.

-*Challenge: does the array object has a higher-order method similar to `calculate(operation, initialValue, numbers)`?
+*Challenge: Is there a built-in higher-order method on the array object similar to `calculate(operation, initialValue, numbers)`?
 Write your guess in a comment below!*